 Surf Fishing Rods & Surf Fishing Reels

 Surf fishing is much more demanding on your gear than fishing in freshwater.
 For your surf fishing setup, you will need to use much larger fishing rods and reels to be able to cast your bait further and handle much larger and stronger fish.
 Surf fishing rods are almost twice as long as freshwater rods, attached with a reel that can hold hundreds of yards of thick fishing line.
-We recommend a surf rod between 8ft to 10ft in length attached with a 6000 to 8000 series reel, spooled with 25lb to 50lb braided fishing line.
+For beginners, we recommend a surf rod combo between 8ft to 10ft in length attached with a 6000 to 8000 series reel, spooled with 25lb to 50lb braided fishing line.

 Surf Fishing Reel

 Surf fishing reels come in a variety of shapes and sizes.
 When choosing a surf fishing reel, one of the easiest and most popular kinds to use is called a “spinning” reel.
 Manufacturers typically give their surf fishing reels a size rating in increments of 1000, starting at size 1000.
 Select a spinning reel in the 6000-8000 size range that can hold a minimum of 500yds of 25lb braid.
 The most important factor is the amount of line that it can hold because many saltwater species can grow over 3ft in length!
 Anything that large can easily peel off hundreds of yards of line.
-If you think you’ll be fishing mostly for larger fish over 3ft long, such as sharks or rays, get a reel that holds a minimum of 500yds of 50lb braid.
+If you think you’ll be fishing mostly for larger fish over 3ft long, such as sharks or rays, get a reel that holds a minimum of 500yds of 25lb braid.

 Surf Fishing Rod